The 14 Best Movies You Can Stream On Disney+ Right Now

 7. TRON (1982)

 Jeff Bridges finds himself trapped inside a computer in this cutting-edge and neon-lit look at a cyber world that marks some of the first use of computer effects in film.
 Writer and director Steve Lisberger was inspired by a demo reel of computer animation and the video game Pong.
 The belated sequel, 2010’s TRON: Legacy, is also available.

-Considered audacious upon release, this sort-of sequel to 1939’s The Wizard of Oz finds Dorothy back in trouble and surrounded by a new group of friends, including Tik-Tok and Jack Pumpkinhead.
-Star Fairuza Balk was cast after 1000 girls were auditioned.
+This sort-of sequel to 1939’s The Wizard of Oz, which was considered audacious upon its release, finds Dorothy back in trouble and surrounded by a new group of friends, including Tik-Tok and Jack Pumpkinhead.
+Star Fairuza Balk was cast after 1000 girls auditioned.

 There are many vintage Kurt Russell films on Disney+, including 1969’s The Computer Wore Tennis Shoes, but the best is probably this rendition of the true story behind the United States hockey team's unlikely win against the Soviet Union in the 1980 Winter Olympics.
 The game is considered by some to be the greatest upset in sports history.

 12. Honey, I Shrunk the Kids (1989)